What Is Foil Insulation?

 Foil Insulation or reflective foil insulation generally refers to products comprising of one or more substrates with a reflective foil backing one or both sides.
 The reflective facing is usually a very thin layer of reflective aluminium foil, hence the name reflective foil insulation.

-Reflective insulation is very simple and very effective but it’s not a new idea, and although reflective insulation was
+Reflective foil insulation is very simple and very effective but it’s not a new idea, and although reflective foil insulation was

 The Beginning: Reflective insulations were used by ancient cultures, there is evidence to show that even the Egyptians would use polished metals to reflect heat out of homes.

-1800’s Mass-market: The most popular and probably well know example of using reflective surfaces and airspaces to insulate is probably down to the inventor Sir James Dewar who invented the thermos flask in 1892.
+1800’s Mass-market: The most popular and probably well-known example of using reflective surfaces and airspaces to insulate is probably down to the inventor Sir James Dewar who invented the thermos flask in 1892.